pavithra-hn/Multimodel-AI-/README.md

 # Synapse: Intelligent Multi-Modal RAG System 🧠

+Project Title

-Synapse – Multi-Modal RAG System for Intelligent Document Question Answering
+Synapse – Intelligent Multi-Modal RAG System

+Project Description

-Synapse is a multi-modal Retrieval-Augmented Generation (RAG) system designed to intelligently process and query complex PDF documents.
-The system extracts structured and unstructured content such as text, tables, charts, and figures, converts them into searchable formats, and enables accurate question answering through context-aware retrieval.
+Synapse is an advanced multi-modal Retrieval-Augmented Generation (RAG) system designed for intelligent document understanding and question answering.
+The system processes PDFs by combining textual and visual (vision-based) analysis, enabling accurate handling of complex layouts such as tables, charts, and figures that are often missed by traditional text-only parsers.

-The pipeline supports both specific queries (e.g., “show the revenue table”) and broad analytical questions (e.g., “summarize key insights from the report”), returning relevant content along with supporting document context.
+Instead of relying solely on text extraction, Synapse performs vision-based layout detection on document pages, identifies and crops visual elements, converts tables into structured Markdown, and stores enriched representations in a vector database (ChromaDB).
+A context-aware retrieval pipeline selects the most relevant textual and visual content, allowing users to ask both semantic questions (e.g., summaries, explanations) and visual-specific queries (e.g., “show the revenue table”).

+The system is deployed through a Streamlit interface, offering an end-to-end workflow from document upload to interactive question answering, making it suitable for financial reports, research papers, and enterprise documents.

 ## 🚀 Key Features